Criticisms attack our sense of self faster and harder than we imagine. All of us can be sensitive to criticism when it comes from the ‘right’ entity.

 Bonus Rule: Set Clearly Marked Boundaries

-As a receiving person, one should be careful to keep the boundaries between the personal self and the workplace self.
-They should strive to remember that work-related mistakes do not portray their character’s flaws.
+You should be careful to keep the boundaries between the personal self and the workplace self intact.
+You should remember that your work-related mistakes do not portray your character’s flaws.

 If you receive disturbing feedback over emails that make you doubt yourself, arrange a follow-up email or phone call.
 Be polite but stick to the point.
 Adapt your approach to suit the person you are working with.
 Ask them to explain their grievance clearly.
 Let them know you are seeking feedback that will help you grow.